Acetone: Medical

 Dermatologists use acetone with alcohol for acne treatments to chemically peel dry skin.
-Common agents used today for chemical peeling are salicylic acid, glycolic acid, azelaic acid, 30% salicylic acid in ethanol, and trichloroacetic acid (TCA).
-Prior to chemexfoliation, the skin is cleaned and excess fat removed in a process called defatting.
-Acetone, Septisol, or a combination of these agents is commonly used in this process.
+Common agents used for chemical peeling are salicylic acid, glycolic acid, azelaic acid, 30% salicylic acid in ethanol, and trichloroacetic acid (TCA).
+Prior to chemexfoliation, the skin is cleaned and excess fat removed in a process called defatting, using acetone, hexachlorophene, or a combination of these agents.

-Anticonvulsant

 Acetone has been shown to have anticonvulsant effects in animal models of epilepsy, in the absence of toxicity, when administered in millimolar concentrations.
 It has been hypothesized that the high-fat low-carbohydrate ketogenic diet used clinically to control drug-resistant epilepsy in children works by elevating acetone in the brain.
 Because of their higher energy requirements, children have higher acetone production than most adults – and the younger the child, the higher the expected production.
 This indicates that children are not uniquely susceptible to acetone exposure.
 External exposures are small compared to the exposures associated with the ketogenic diet.

-Domestic and other niche uses

-Acetone is often the primary component in cleaning agents such as nail polish and superglue removers.
-It may attack some plastics, however.

-Make-up artists use acetone to remove skin adhesive from the netting of wigs and mustaches by immersing the item in an acetone bath, then removing the softened glue residue with a stiff brush.

-Acetone is often used for vapor polishing of printing artifacts on 3D-printed models printed with ABS plastic.
-The technique, called acetone vapor bath smoothing, involves placing the printed part in a sealed chamber containing a small amount of acetone, and heating to around 80 degrees Celsius for 10 minutes.
-This creates a vapor of acetone in the container.
-The acetone condenses evenly all over the part, causing the surface to soften and liquefy.
-Surface tension then smooths the semi-liquid plastic.
-When the part is removed from the chamber, the acetone component evaporates leaving a glassy-smooth part free of striation, patterning, and visible layer edges, common features in untreated 3D printed parts.

-Acetone efficiently removes felt-tipped pen marks from glass and metals.

 Safety

-Chemical
+Acetone's most hazardous property is its extreme flammability.
+In small amounts, acetone burns with a dull blue flame; in larger amounts, fuel evaporation causes incomplete combustion and a bright yellow flame.
+When above acetone's flash point of -20 C, air mixtures of 2.5-12.8% acetone (by volume) may explode or cause a flash fire.
+Vapors can flow along surfaces to distant ignition sources and flash back.

+Static discharge may ignite acetone vapors, though acetone has a very high ignition initiation energy and accidental ignition is rare.
+Acetone's auto-ignition temperature is the relatively high 465 C; moreover, auto-ignition temperature depends upon experimental conditions, such as exposure time, and has been quoted as high as 535 °C. Even pouring or spraying acetone over red-glowing coal will not ignite it, due to the high vapour concentration and the cooling effect of evaporation.

-Acetone is incompatible with concentrated nitric and sulfuric acid mixtures.
-It may also explode when mixed with chloroform in the presence of a base.
-When oxidized, for example by reacting with hydrogen peroxide, it forms acetone peroxide, which is a highly unstable, primary explosive compound.
-It may be formed accidentally, e.g. when waste hydrogen peroxide is poured into waste solvent containing acetone.
-Due to its instability, acetone peroxide's industrial use is forbidden in Europe; in the United States it is limited to minor applications, such as bleaching of flour.
+Acetone should be stored away from strong oxidizers, such as concentrated nitric and sulfuric acid mixtures.
+It may explode when mixed with chloroform in the presence of a base.
+When oxidized without combustion, for example with hydrogen peroxide, acetone may form acetone peroxide, a highly unstable primary explosive.
+Acetone peroxide may be formed accidentally, e.g. when waste peroxide is poured into waste solvents.